I’ve recorded a short video below explaining the concepts in this blog post. Thanks for sharing this page and please let me know what you think!

 Do this as a team and ensure the experience is valuable.
 It’s okay to tweak your OKRs during the quarter.

 If the team frequently struggles to get consensus around confidence and next actions or the discussion simply requires too much time, it’s possible you have too many OKRs, they’re not measurable enough, or you’re not actually in a cross-functional team.
 You may be in a work group. 😱

-OKRs are great at exposing this kind of dysfunction/opportunity.
+If you’re not truly in a team with mutual accountability for shared outcomes and shared measures of success OKRs are great at exposing this kind of dysfunction/opportunity.
 It can be scary because it often requires changing the team’s structure and how it looks at work.
 This likely also means rewriting the team’s OKRs but it’s extremely valuable and can enable even stronger outcomes and better working arrangements.
 Don’t ignore these signals!

 While a weekly check-in sounds like yet another meeting (YAM), many teams have reported that starting their weekly progress meetings with an OKR check-in makes them much more productive.
 Some have even replaced their other weekly status meetings, emails, and reports with a 15 minute OKR check-in.
 Remember, your OKR check-ins reflect your confidence in delivering your most important goals for the quarter.
 What else is there to talk about? 😉 Remember, if the check-ins don’t feel useful, it might be your OKRs.

 Setting goals is hard, making them measurable, measuring confidence, brainstorming ideas to solve complex problems and performing those actions in less than a week before doing it all over again in under 15 minutes is incredibly hard.